MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-machine-learning-solution-architecture-content.md

 ## Potential use cases

-* Use Machine Learning as a Service.
+* Use machine mearning as a service.
-* Easy & Flexible building interface.
+* Easy and flexible building interface.
 * Wide range of supported algorithms.
 * Easy implementation of web services.
-* Great documentation for Machine Learning Solutions.
+* Great documentation for machine learning solutions.

 ## Architecture

 ![Diagram of a machine learning solution architecture using Azure Machine Learning with Azure services for storage, data analysis, monitoring, authenticating, and secure deployment.](../media/azure-machine-learning-solution-architecture.svg)

 *Download a [PowerPoint file](https://arch-center.azureedge.net/azure-machine-learning-solution-architecture.pptx) of this architecture.*